CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 The `MASCallback` defined in *MAS* returns a `IMASResponse`.
 Within the `IMASResponse`, you can access the HTTP response and body content:

 ```
-//The Callback
+// The Callback
-//The MASCallback defined in MAS returns a IMASResponse.
+// The MASCallback defined in MAS returns a IMASResponse.
-//Within the IMASResponse, you can access the http response and the body content:
+// Within the IMASResponse, you can access the http response and the body content:

 IMASResponse response = (IMASResponse)result;
 int responseCode = response.ResponseCode;
 string responseMessage = response.ResponseMessage;